 This is a fundamentals course that will appeal to anyone interested in the topic with no previous experience.

-- Anita Foster is Electronic Resources Officer at Ohio State University Libraries.
+- Anita Foster is the Electronic Resources Officer at Ohio State University Libraries.

 - Moon Kim is the Acquisitions Librarian at Ohio State University.